+Description

-Graph Description Network Highlights The Network graph shows information related to the network activity.
-If the Number of Full Packets is a considerable percentage out of the total package sent (>= 90%), then you may need to consider increasing the send_buffer_size.
-What to do next • Examine the send_buffer_size configuration parameters in the Objects tab.
+k graph shows information related to the network activity.
+If the Number of Full Packets is a considerable percentage out of the ge sent (>= 90%), then you may need to consider increasing the send_buffer_size.

+next

+ne the send_buffer_size configuration parameters in the Objects tab.

+ne